 Drug Trafficking and Distribution

 Drug trafficking and distribution convictions can result in severe penalties, including substantial jail time and heavy fines.
 Their consequences also can extend to many important areas of an individual’s life, such as employment and educational opportunities.
 When fighting these serious charges, it is important to have an experienced legal advocate on your side.
 For over a decade, Leon Matchin has fought for the rights of individuals facing prosecution for drug offenses in New Brunswick and other areas of New Jersey.
-A tenacious criminal defense lawyer can help protect your rights and seek to have the charges dropped or reduced.Drug Trafficking and Distribution Carries Significant Penalties
+A tenacious Middlesex County drug trafficking lawyer can help protect your rights and seek to have the charges dropped or reduced.Drug Trafficking and Distribution Carries Significant Penalties

 In New Jersey, it is a crime for any person, knowingly or purposefully, to possess or have under his or her control a controlled dangerous substance with the intent to distribute it.
 The Department of Law and Public Safety classifies controlled substances based on schedules, with drugs categorized as Schedule 1 leading to more severe penalties.
 Marijuana, or cannabis, for instance, is classified as a Schedule 1 substance under the federal Controlled Substances Act, making it illegal to possess or distribute the drug without a DEA license.
 However, medical use of cannabis is permitted, making the line between criminal and lawful activity blurred.
 Therefore, possessing marijuana for medical purposes can still result in criminal charges if the amount in a defendant’s possession is more than what would be considered appropriate for personal use.